 • COVID-19

 The health and safety of all students, faculty, and administration are of the utmost importance to the South San Antonio Independent School District.
-We are providing the South San ISD community with information about how we can stay healthy while the threat of the Covid19 virus continues.
+We are providing the South San ISD community with information about how we can stay healthy while the threat of the COVID-19 virus continues.

 The city of San Antonio has declared a public health emergency and is urging all citizens to practice good hygiene such as frequent hand washing for at least 20 seconds to keep exposure at bay.
 Other preventative measures are also included on our district website.

-Information on the most frequently asked questions about the coronavirus, along with links to the Center for Disease Control, the San Antonio Health Department and the Texas Education Agency is available here.
+Information on the most frequently asked questions about coronavirus, along with links to the Center for Disease Control, the San Antonio Health Department and the Texas Education Agency is available here.

-The district website will remain active as long as the Covid19 virus threat exists.
+The district website will remain active as long as the COVID-19 virus threat exists.
 Updates with the latest information will be placed on this website as needed with the mission of assisting the South San ISD community stay healthy.

 Frequently Asked Questions

-What is the Coronavirus/COVID 19?
+What is Coronavirus/COVID 19?

 COVID-19 is a virus that causes respiratory illness in people and can spread from person-to-person.